moeloubani/easy-ai-chat-embed/README.md

 ## Description

-Easy AI Chat Embed provides a flexible way to add interactive AI chat functionality to your posts, pages, or widget areas.
+Simple AI Chat Embed provides a flexible way to add interactive AI chat functionality to your posts, pages, or widget areas.
 Configure API keys once, select your desired model, and embed the chat using your preferred method.

 **Features:**